fedezocco/MoreEffEffDetsAndWPBB-TensorFlow/README.md

-# Towards More Efficient EfficientDets and Low-Light Real-Time Marine Debris Detection
+# Towards More Efficient EfficientDets and Real-Time Marine Debris Detection

 This repository contains the source code and the dataset related to the paper: F. Zocco, T. -C. Lin, C. -I. Huang, H. -C. Wang, M. O. Khyam and M. Van, "Towards More Efficient EfficientDets and Real-Time Marine Debris Detection," in IEEE Robotics and Automation Letters, vol. 8, no. 4, pp. 2134-2141, April 2023, doi: 10.1109/LRA.2023.3245405.